shuxinyin/cifar100/README.md

 # cifar100
-some popular modules self-implemented tested on database cifar100 based on pytorch
+a simple cnn image-classification modules self-implemented tested on database cifar100 based on pytorch